4n4c0nd4RSA/luno_trader/README.md

-# Luno BTC/ZAR Trader
+# Luno ZAR Trader

-This project is a trading bot for the Luno cryptocurrency exchange, designed to monitor the BTC/ZAR trading pair and make trading decisions based on historical order book data.
-The bot calculates a confidence level and adjusts the BTC/ZAR ratio in the wallet accordingly.
+This project is a trading bot for the Luno cryptocurrency exchange, designed to monitor the CRYPTO/ZAR trading pair and make trading decisions based on historical order book data.
+The bot calculates a confidence level and adjusts the CRYPTO/ZAR ratio in the wallet accordingly.
 It includes features to record order book history, determine trading actions, and create graphs of various aspects of the trading process.

 ## Features
 - Fetches and analyzes real-time order book data